ScanMountGoat/xc3_lib/README.md

 # xc3_lib [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/ScanMountGoat/xc3_lib?include_prereleases)](https://github.com/ScanMountGoat/xc3_lib/releases/latest)
-Rust libraries and tools for working with rendering related file formats for Xenoblade Chronicles 1 DE, Xenoblade Chronicles 2, and Xenoblade Chronicles 3.
+Rust libraries and tools for working with rendering related file formats for Xenoblade Chronicles X, Xenoblade Chronicles 1 DE, Xenoblade Chronicles 2, and Xenoblade Chronicles 3.

 Report any bugs or request new features in [issues](https://github.com/ScanMountGoat/xc3_lib/issues).
 Download precompiled binaries for the tools in [releases](https://github.com/ScanMountGoat/xc3_lib/releases).
 Python bindings for xc3_model are available with [xc3_model_py](https://github.com/ScanMountGoat/xc3_model_py).
 See the [xenoblade rendering research website](https://scanmountgoat.github.io/xenoblade-rendering-research/) for information on topics related to in game rendering.

 ## Formats
 xc3_lib supports a number of in game formats.
 All formats support reading.
 Write support is still a WIP for some formats.
 Click on the links to open the corresponding Rust module in xc3_lib.
-Extensions starting with `wi` are for the Switch.
-Some formats have equivalent formats for desktop PCs starting with `pc` like `pcmdo` instead of `wimdo`.
+Extensions starting with `wi` are for the Switch like `wimdo` or `wismt`.
+Extensions starting with `pc` are for PC builds like `pcmdo` or `pcsmt`.
+Extensions starting with `ca` are for the Wii U like `camdo` or `casmt`.

 | Format | Magic | Extensions | Write |
 | --- | --- | --- | --- |